danielshaya/reactivejournal/README.md

 # RxRecorder

-RxRecorder is a utility library that can be used in conjunction with RxJava.
+RxRecorder enhances RxJava by facilitating record/play functionality.

+## Design Goals

+- Recording is transactional i.e. no data will be lost if the program crashes
+- Recording and playback is extremely fast
+- Recording and playback can be achieved without any gc overhead
+- RxRecorder can be eaily fitted into any RxJava project

+#Quick Start
+## Creating a Recorder

+An RxRecorder is created as follows:

+    RxRecorder rxRecorder = new RxRecorder(String dir, boolean clearCacheFlag)

+The directory is the location where the serialised file will be created The clearCache flag determines whether

+## Recording
-Simply put it allows any Observable/Flowable to be journalled to disk using the record function:
+RxRecorder allows any RxJava Observable/Flowable to be journalled to disk using the record function:

     rxRexcorder.record(Observable)

+The

 the Observable can then be played from disk using the play function:

     rxRecorder.play(PlayOptons)